liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/07-creating-the-portlet-data-handler.markdown

 ![Figure 6: You can manually export and import Guestbook LAR files from the Guestbook Admin portlet.](../../../images/guestbook-export-import.png)

-The Guestbook is now ready for the staging process!
+The Guestbook is ready for the staging process!